 Apparently, this t-shirt promoting awareness of the environment was given out as part of a public relations scheme by the corporation that is annually voted “The World’s Most Evil Corporation.”
 This “honor” is due to the realization by a growing number of people that Monsanto’s corporate agenda is contributing to desertification of cropland, poisoning of air and water and a significant rise in debilitating illnesses in their obsession with obtaining control of the global food supply.

-And environmental terrorism is not the only evil being perpetrated by these manipulative executives.
-Even setting aside the damage to the planet, anyone who pays attention would have to be outraged at the level of evil in their political dealings.
-Many companies are horribly manipulative in our legislative process and have destroyed any remnant of democracy in the U.S. (as well as most of the planet).
-Many companies have used immoral and illegal business techniques to create (or attempt to create) monopolies or cartels in their respective industries.
-And many companies have ignored environmental regulations that they weren’t able to eliminate legislatively while leaving harmful – and often deadly – toxic waste in their wake which has caused avoidable disease and death.
+And environmental terrorism is not the only evil being perpetrated by these greedy executives.
+Even setting aside the damage to the planet, anyone paying attention would be outraged at the level of evil in their political dealings.
+Many companies are involved in the corruption of our legislative process and have destroyed any remnant of democracy in the U.S. (as well as much of the planet).
+Many business executives have used immoral and illegal business techniques to create (or attempt to create) monopolies or cartels in their respective industries.
+And many companies have ignored environmental regulations they weren’t able to eliminate legislatively while leaving potentially deadly toxic waste in their wake which has caused avoidable disease and death.

 Well, Monsanto has done ALL of these things… and more.
 They have infiltrated government agencies in many countries, purchased elections to corrupt legislative processes, manipulated and suppressed scientific data, purchased